mikeizbicki/cmc-csci143/week_00/README.md

 1. Complete the following "review tasks" from CS46.

+    There is nothing to turn in for these review tasks, but subsequent lectures will assume you are 100% comfortable with all of the material.
+    So it would behoove you to spend a few hours working through the material to ensure that you fully understand it all.

+    1. In this first task, you will practice using the vim terminal-based text editor.

+       > **RECALL:**
+       > In this class, you must use vim for all assignments.
+       > Emacs (in evil mode) is okay if you're one of *those* people,
+       > but you cannot use an IDE environment like VSCode, PyCharm, or IDLE.

-    1. Log in to the lambda server.
+       If you've never used vim before, then log in to the lambda server and run the command
-       Run the command
        ```
        $ vimtutor
        ```
-       Complete all instructions in order to learn vim.
+       Complete all the on-screen instructions in order to learn vim.
        This should take 30-60 minutes.

-       > **NOTE:**
-       > If you've previously completed the `vimtutor` command,
-       > then you do not have to redo the tutorial.
+       If you're already comfortable using vim,
-       > Instead, you should spend at least 30 minutes reviewing other vim tips that you will find helpful.
+       then you should instead spend at least 30 minutes reviewing and practicing new vim techniques.
-       > I recommend working through the tutorials at <https://thevaluable.dev/vim-commands-beginner/>,
-       > but you can use whatever resource you'd like.
+       I recommend working through the tutorials at <https://thevaluable.dev/vim-commands-beginner/>, but you can use whatever resource you'd like.

        > **NOTE:**
        > There are a number of games designed to help you get better at using vim.